Accessibility Information

 Accessible SymbolVisitor Center

 Four accessible parking spaces are located near the entrance to the visitor center.
 The spaces have a 2.4% slope.
 The doors of the building are power-assisted and lead to a spacious interior.
-Accessible restrooms and a water fountain are provided for your comfort.
+Accessible restrooms and a water fountain are provided.
 The center houses an excellent museum that interprets the war and the lifestyle of that period through models and freestanding and hands-on exhibits.
 A theater offers easy access for watching a video on the battle.

 A gravel parking area off of the city street allows entry onto the battlefield.
 Battlefield Trail contains slopes of less than 5%, but is made of crushed rock, which might make nonmotorized wheelchair use difficult.

 The pathway to the house is a combination of grass and rock-infilled monoslab and a hard-packed ground path.
 It is a little rough to traverse, with a maximum slope of 5%.
 This path winds to the front entrance, where railed steps lead to the front porch.
 The front door has a 4-inch-high threshold.
-A ramp leading onto the back porch of the house may be easier for some visitors to access the main floor.
+A ramp leads onto the back porch of the house and may be the easier option for some wanting to access the main floor.
 The back door has a 3-inch-high threshold, which visitors may need assistance with.
 Once inside, the main floor is accessible; however, continuing on to the second floor requires the use of a railed staircase.

 For more information, contact the historic site: